teach-afp/www/input/lecture6.md

   We would like non-proper morphisms, `return`, and `(>>=)` require minimum modifications when effects are added/removed.

-* Monad transformers help us to do that
+* Monad transformers help us to do that.

   <div class="container">
      <img class="img-responsive col-md-10"